scottcheng/renren-album-downloader/README.md

 * Downloading large files (> 1.3 MB) with data URI will cause Chrome to crash.
 This is why large albums are divided into several zips.
 For the same reason, extra-large photos will be opened in new tabs (rather than zipped), and you are welcomed to download them yourself.
 This should rarely happen, though. :)

-* Naming folders / files with Chinese characters sometimes make zips to corrupt.
+* Naming folders / files with Chinese characters sometimes leads to corrupted zips.
 Therefore, all the Chinese stuff (album name, album description, and photo descriptions) are put into info.txt, rather than used in folder / file names.

 * When extracting zips in Ubuntu, folders with the same name will not merge, but will become different folders with unique names.